From January 1st 2019, there will be new changes introduced to the PAYE system in Ireland – PAYE modernization.

 - If the employee is not registered for PAYE.
 Employees should be aware that they can automatically register for PAYE when registering their job on their ROS account

 Who can I ask for more help?

-At Immedis we have in-house team of qualified tax and payroll experts who can ensure your compliance with the new real time reporting regime in Ireland.
+At Immedis we have an in-house team of qualified tax and payroll experts who can ensure your compliance with the new real time reporting regime in Ireland.

 The payroll software we use to run your Irish payroll is widely recognized and within the Revenue’s approved list.
-This allows us to comply with the reporting requirements via direct connection between the software and Revenue’s online facilities.
+This allows us to comply with the reporting requirements via a direct connection between the software and Revenue’s online facilities.
 What we offer is:

 - Registering as a payroll agent on your behalf to ensure your level of compliance remain at the highest level